Behavioural pseudometrics for continuous-time diffusions: The processes we consider: diffusions

 \begin{example} Brownian motion is a stochastic process first introduced to describe the irregular motion of a particle being buffeted by invisible molecules.
 Now its range of applicability extends far beyond its initial application~\cite{Karatzas12}: it is used to model random noise in finance, physics, biology, just to mention a few domains.

 We refer the reader to~\cite{Karatzas12} for the complete definition of Brownian motion.
-A standard one-dimensional Brownian motion is a Markov process on the real line $\mathbb{R}$ that is invariant under reflexion around any real value and under translation by any real value.
-A helpful intuition about Brownian motion is that it is the distributional limit of a random walk when the time between steps and the distance between states are taken to 0 properly.
+A standard one-dimensional Brownian motion is a Gaussian process on the real line $\mathbb{R}$ with independent and homogeneous increments.
+A helpful intuition about Brownian motion is that it is the distributional limit of a random walk when the time between steps and the distance between states are taken to 0 properly. \end{example}

-The following formula is useful to see that Brownian motion satisfies our additional hypotheses: If the process is at $x$ at time $0$, then at time $t$ the probability that it is in the (measurable) set $D$ is given by